ESPresense/Floorplan-Creator/Readme.md

 ## Demo & online floorplan creator
 You can now try the app on : https://stan69b.github.io/ESPresenseIPS-Floorplan-Creator/ You will be able to draw you plans, test the app and generate exports.
-Mqtt integration should work but with a public instance of mqtt in https. (the ssl mqtt is partialy implemented, still need some tweaking)
+Mqtt integration should work but with a public instance of mqtt in https. (the ssl mqtt is now implemented) Though this demo is not intended for everyday use but rather a quick way to create a floorplan.
+The MQTT feature is intended for local user executing this app on your own server.
+I do not know GitHub policy on the traffic allowed on those free project pages.

 ## How to use
 - Download the project